mungujn/wp2p/Readme.md

 ## Notes

 - The bridge capability is as yet untested.
 For now, best to leave `RUN_GLOBAL` set to false.
+- The p2p system has not been subjected to sufficient chaos engineering in my opinion.
+This will come soon and is bound to unearth some bugs and areas needing improvement.

 ## Credit